 - Line a baking sheet with parchment paper.

-- In a bowl mix sour cream with baking soda.
+- In a bowl, mix ½ cup sour cream with ¼ teaspoon baking soda.
+Reserve.

-- Pour over flour mixture and process with a few on/off pulses just until it begins to come together.
-Don't over mix.
+- Pour over the flour and butter mixture and process with a few on/off pulses just until it begins to come together.
+It's essential that you don't overmix the dough or the scones will be tough.
+It should be almost integrated with dry patches.
+Transfer to a large bowl.

-- If making by hand put dry ingredients in a large bowl.
-Mix wet ingredients in another bowl and add.
-Mix with a fork until it becomes a shaggy mass.
+- If making by hand, transfer the dry ingredients to a large bowl.
+Add the wet ingredients and mix with a fork until it becomes a shaggy mass.
 Continue as instructed below.

 - Dump the dough onto the lightly floured work surface and fold it over itself a few times, enough to gather it all together but without kneading.
-Don't overwork.
-It will be irregular and spots will be dry.
+Don't overwork it.
+It will be irregular and dry in spots.

 Notes